 Sometimes, you might have seen your Android device struggling to load the contents of the home screen when you’re using some heavy app or playing games.

-Keeping your home screen as clean as possible can be one of the many ways you can make your Android device faster.
+Keeping your home screen as clean as possible can be one of the many ways you can make your Android phone faster.
 It doesn’t have to load all the content every time you return to the home screen or wake the device from sleep.

 14. Install apps on the internal memory